budparr/hugo-pipes-parcel/README.md

 ## CSS

 - Uses Hugo Pipes, utlizing PostCSS.
+NOTE: we use this method because we use utility-class CSS.
+I otherwise recommend you use Parcel to process your CSS.
+See "How to Switch to running JS-based PostCSS" below.
 - Hugo processes `assets/css/styles.css` with `assets/css/postcss.config.js`, utilizing Imports, TailwindCSS, Autoprefixer, and PurgeCSS.
 - **If `NODE_ENV=development` is present in the build command, Hugo/PostCSS will NOT process the file through PurgeCSS.**
 - Hugo outputs the processed CSS file to `public/css/styles.min.[hash].css`.